Facebook parent Meta stock soars despite growth slowdown

 Analysts, on average, were expecting earnings of $2.56 per share on revenue of $28.28 billion, according to a poll by FactSet.

-Recent privacy changes by Apple have made it harder for companies like Meta to track people for advertising purposes, which also puts pressure on the company’s revenue.
-For months now, Meta has been warning investors that its revenue can’t continue to grow at the breakneck pace they are accustomed to, so it’s likely that the quarter’s single-digit revenue growth was already baked into investor expectations.
+“Meta’s ad business continues to face some very real challenges,” said Jasmine Enberg, an analyst at Insider Intelligence.
+Facebook, of course, is no stranger to obstacles, but the iOS changes are the first direct threat to its ad business.”

+That’s in addition to competition from TikTok and changes in how people use social media that threatens Meta’s prospects.

-Meta said Facebook had 1.96 billion daily active users on average for March 2022, an increase of 4% year-over-year.
+Facebook had 1.96 billion daily active users on average for March 2022, an increase of 4% year-over-year.
+While this is a positive sign following last quarter’s dropoff, Insider Intelligence analyst Evelyn Mitchell pointed out that most of this growth came from outside the U.S. and Canada, which makes less money for the company.

 Shares of the Menlo Park, California-based company rose $23.05, or 13.2%, to $198 in after-hours trading Wednesday.
 The stock has taken a hit this week amid news of Elon Musk’s Twitter buyout and ended regular trading down 3.3% at $174.95.